-By optimizing the product, a growth hacker looks for new opportunities in any aspect of the customer journey, from awareness to marketing to brand advocates.
+By optimizing the product, a growth hacker looks for new opportunities in any aspect of the customer journey, from awareness, or seo optimization to marketing to brand advocates.

 What does SaaS growth mean?

 SaaS growth refers to two things usually: